yjeroen/oci8Pdo/README.md

     $oci = Yii::app()->dbOracle;
     $sql = <<<SQL
 SELECT
-  T.ANNOUNCEMENT
+  t.ANNOUNCEMENT
-  , T.DESCRIPTION
+  , t.DESCRIPTION
-  , T.TYPE
+  , t.TYPE
 FROM
-  CCQ.ANNOUNCEMENT_LIS T
+  CCQ.ANNOUNCEMENT_LIST t
 WHERE
-  T.TYPE = 0
+  t.TYPE = 0
-  AND T.DESCRIPTION NOT LIKE '%MENU%'
+  AND t.DESCRIPTION NOT LIKE '%MENU%'
-  AND T.DESCRIPTION NOT LIKE '%Menu%'
+  AND t.DESCRIPTION NOT LIKE '%Menu%'
   AND rownum<=2
 ORDER BY 1
 SQL;